colrich/educates-buildservice/workshop/content/exercises/04-session-namespaces.md

 The maximum number of workshop sessions (inclusive of any workshops sessions being kept in reserve), that can be created can be set for the whole training portal or on a per workshop basis.

 With the training portal configuration we used, as it wasn't overridden, one reserve workshop session was created by the training portal for each of the workshop environments.
 This was done by the training portal creating instances of the `WorkshopSession` custom resource.
-As with `WorkshopEnvironment`, although you can see that exists, you don't need to directly deal with instances of the `WorkshopSession` resource.
+As with `WorkshopEnvironment`, although you can see they exist, you don't need to directly deal with instances of the `WorkshopSession` resource.

 If you did want to see what workshop sessions exist, independent of what training portal or workshop environment they were created from, run: